Fizreal/Incan-Gold/README.md

 Follow the [link](https://incan-gold.surge.sh/) to the game and read through the rules.
 Once you are ready to start, click the "Start Game" button and you will be redirected to the game page.

-Alternatively, the the repository can be cloned and host locally using the 'Live Server' extension in Visual Studio Code.
+Alternatively, the repository can be cloned and hosted locally using the 'Live Server' extension in Visual Studio Code.

 ---